 Budget at least half a day for a stroll around the hilly avenues of Buda.
 Climb to the top to enjoy the spectacularly grand Habsburg Palace, and look down on all of Pest at your feet.
 Recover from the hike with a healing soak in one of the cities many thermal baths – the most famous is the Széchenyi Medicinal Bath.
 Visit, and you’ll see why.

 If you’re feeling rowdy, end the night with a beer or 12 at one of the city’s many famous ‘ruin bars.’
 These hipster hangouts are popping up all over Pest and guarantee a friendly encounter with travellers and locals alike.
 If in doubt, start with the mammoth ‘Szimpla.’

 Depending on how your night went, you could spend your second day in the fetal position at your hotel room, or take advantage of the city’s other cultural delights.
 Brave the House of Terror Museum for a glimpse into the more gruesome side of Hungary’s history.
 The Dohány Street Synagogue, the biggest in the country, is more than worth the entrance fee – pause at the cemetery outside the main building to reflect.
 And make a general effort to soak up the beauty of this charming city.

-Time for some some well earned recreation with a cruise along the Danube river – accompanied by a bottle of cheap yet drinkable Russian champagne.
-See the iconic Presidential Palace lit up for show, and enjoy majestic views of Buda towering above you.
+Time for some well-earned recreation with a cruise along the Danube river – accompanied by a bottle of cheap yet drinkable Russian champagne.
+See the iconic Presidential Palace lit up for a show, and enjoy majestic views of Buda towering above you.